Deferral

 Can I have access to the Library even if my student ID card has expired?

-Yes, if your card is due to expire you can you can request a new one.
+Yes, and if your ID card is due to expire you can you can request a new one.

-What syllabus will I be examined in when I come back to sit the deferred exam/s?
+What syllabus will I be examined on when I come back to sit the deferred assessment(s)?

 How do I register for my deferred assessment(s)?